 - VA disability benefits: VA disability compensation pays out money based on what is known as a “disability rating.”
 Mesothelioma is considered a total disability (100% disability rating) by the VA, so veterans that qualify receive the most amount of money available.
-As previously mentioned, the base amount is $3,146.42.
-However, veterans may receive more money if they have a dependent spouse or children.
+As previously mentioned, the base amount is $3,332.06.
+However, veterans may receive more money if they have a dependent spouse or child.

 - VA pensions: Calculating VA pension is slightly more complicated.
-To qualify for a VA Pension, a veteran’s income must be under the established MAPR rate for their situation.
-For example, a veteran with no dependents and who needs A&A has an MAPR of $23,238.
-How much the pension will actually pay depends on their income.
-If the veteran’s income is $15,000, they would receive $8,238.
+To qualify for a VA pension, a veteran’s income must be under the established MAPR rate for their situation.
+For example, a veteran with no dependents and who needs A&A has an MAPR of $24,610.
+How much the pension will actually pay depends on the veteran's income.
+If their income is $15,000, they would receive $9,610.

 - VA DIC: There is no income limit to receive VA DIC.
-Spouses can receive $1,357.56 per month or more if they have a disability or need to care for children below the age of 18.
+Spouses can receive $1,793.82 per month if they need to care for children below the age of 18.